Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Can a Lawson sofa work in a small room?

-Sometimes—low arms can preserve usable seat width, but you still need to watch overall depth and walking clearance.
+Sometimes.
+Lower arms can preserve usable seat width, but overall depth and traffic flow still matter.

 What’s a “Lawson arm”?

-Some sources use it to describe an arm profile associated with the style, even when the full sofa silhouette isn’t strictly Lawson.
+Some sellers use the term for an arm profile associated with the style, even when the full sofa silhouette is not strictly Lawson.

 Are Lawson sofas easy to slipcover?

-Often yes because the cushions are typically loose, but fit still depends on arm shape, base style, and cushion count.
+Often, but not automatically.
+Loose cushions help, yet the final fit still depends on arm shape, base style, and cushion count.

 What cushion construction tends to hold up best?